How does one translate from Russian to English?

 Throwing toys out of the pram wont achieve anything except exclusion.

-I recommend seeking a dialogue with the BWY – its kinda the ‘grown up’ way to do things.
+I recommend seeking a dialogue with the BWY – its the ‘grown up’ way.

-For my own sins I have to speak to them regularly and am seeking to build those bridges.
+I speak to them regularly and seek to build those bridges.

 How do I know that my yoga trainees will be accredited to a sufficient standard to meet NO Standards?

 It’s my job to ensure the integrity of the qualification at my and to ensure that our students graduate with the highest level of training, ability and focus if they intend to teach.